ARISS School Contact Procedure

 The ARISS Schools Selection Committee selects schools fulfilling the requirements relative to technical feasibility and a valid educational project.
 Selected schools are put on a waiting list.

-In European Region (Europe, Africa and Middle-East), Schools and Youth organizations, interested in setting up an ARISS radiocontact with an astronaut onboard the International Space Station, are invited to submit their requests from September to November and from February to April.
-The documents shall be e-mailed to the ARISS School Selection Manager: email@example.com
+In European Region (Europe, Africa and Middle-East), Schools and Youth organizations, interested in setting up an ARISS radiocontact with an astronaut onboard the International Space Station, are invited to submit their requests from September to October and from February to March.

-An “ARISS Mentor” checks how the school can fulfill the requested STEAM oriented educational activities, adapted to age and level of the participating students.
+An “ARISS Mentor” will be assigned to each school to assist and help them during the entire process up to radio contact.
+The "ARISS Mentor", in November and in April, checks the applications, the technical feasibility and how the school can fulfill the requested STEAM oriented educational activities, adapted to age and level of the participating students.
 Collaboration with a teacher favors the selection process.
 The waiting list for the ARISS-Europe Region is updated in June and in January.

-For each Expedition (Increment), schools are extracted from the waiting lists and put on an active "to do" list.
+For each ISS Expedition (ISS Increment/crew), schools are extracted from the waiting lists and put on an active "to do" list.
 This is done on a "one school per week" basis, but it has happened, that two or even three schools were handled in the same week, depending on available astronaut time.

 The ARISS Operations Committee meets weekly per teleconference and nominates a mentor for each school on the active list.
 ARISS mentors are volunteering satellite amateur radio operators, who guide the school and the local amateur radio operators on the way to a succesful school contact.
 ARISS mentors communicate with the schools by e-mail and telephone.
 They check the technical and organizational preparedness of the school.
 The mentor checks also the Public Relations aspect (VIP and media) and reports to the ARISS Operations Committee.